 That rather rosy forecast was set aside after September 11, 2001.
 Terrorist attacks on the United States and later on several other countries led to sharp and sustained increases in federal spending for wars in Afghanistan and Iraq, as well as expenditures for Homeland Security.
 The administration of George W. Bush proposed, and Congress approved, a tax cut.
-The combination of increased spending on the abovementioned items and others, as well as tax cuts, produced substantial deficits.
+The combination of increased spending on the aforementioned items and others, as well as tax cuts, produced substantial deficits.
+The deficit grew markedly wider following the recession that began in December 2007.
+As incomes fell, tax receipts fell.
+Expenditures grew due to increased spending associated with the American Recovery and Reinvestment Act of 2009 designed to stimulate the economy.
+It included such things as extended unemployment compensation, increased assistance for the poor, and increased infrastructure spending.

-- 6. Situation that occurs when a government's revenues equal its expenditures for a particular period. - 7.
+- Situation that occurs when a government's revenues equal its expenditures for a particular period. - 7.
 Situation that occurs when a government's revenues exceed its expenditures. - 8.
 Situation that occurs when government expenditures exceed revenues.